 | Platform | Web (any device) | Mobile-first (iOS/Android) |

-| Cancel anytime | Yes (no sub on one-time packs) | Yes, but complaints are common |
+| Cancel anytime | Yes, from the dashboard | Yes, but complaints are common |

 Pricing breakdown